Family Forest Fish Passage Program

 - Project sponsor manages the project: The program provides a project sponsor who will manage all aspects of the project including: engineering, permits, contractors, and accounts.

-FFFPP helps private forestland owners replace fish-barrier culverts and other structures that keep trout, salmon, and other fish from reaching upstream habitat.
+FFFPP helps private forestland owners remove fish-barrier culverts and other structures that keep trout, salmon, and other fish from reaching upstream habitat.
 The program funds the replacement of eligible culverts or other barriers with new structures.
 Just by applying to the program the landowner is relieved of any state Forest Practices obligations to correct fish barriers.